Fano threefolds in positive characteristic IV: Introduction

 \subsection{Overviews}

-In this paper, we follow the strategy by Mori-Mukai \cite{MM83}.
+In this paper, we follow the original strategy by Mori-Mukai \cite{MM83}.
 Recall that the classification for the case when $\rho(X) \leq 2$ is carried out in the former parts \cite{TanI}, \cite{TanII}, \cite{ATIII}.
 Hence it is enough to treat the case when $\rho(X) \geq 3$.
 The key tool is the notion of conic bundles.
-The following results illustrate its significance. \begin{enumerate} \item[(A)] A Fano threefold $X$ has a conic bundle structure if $\rho(X) \geq 3$ and $X$ is not of No. 3-18 (Theorem \ref{t-pic3-structure}, Theorem \ref{t-pic4-CB}). \item[(B)] If $X$ is a Fano threefold with $\rho(X) \geq 6$, then $X \simeq S \times \P^1$ for a smooth del Pezzo surface $S$ (Theorem \ref{t-pic6}). \end{enumerate} By (B), it is enough to treat the case when $3 \leq \rho(X) \leq 5$.
-In what follows, we mainly explain the case when $\rho(X)=3$, as the other cases are easier.
+The following results illustrate its significance. \begin{enumerate} \item[(A)] A Fano threefold $X$ has a conic bundle structure if $\rho(X) \geq 3$ and $X$ is not of No.\ 3-18 (Theorem \ref{t-pic3-structure}, Theorem \ref{t-pic4-CB}). \item[(B)] If $X$ is a Fano threefold and $f: X \to S$ is a conic bundle, then $S$ is a smooth del Pezzo surface (Proposition \ref{p-FCB-dP}).
+Moreover, $X \simeq S \times \P^1$ if $K_S^2 \leq 7$ (Proposition \ref{p-FCB-triv}). \end{enumerate} By using (B), we will see that $X \simeq S \times \P^1$ when $\rho(X) \geq 6$.
+In what follows, we mainly explain the proof of our classification for the case when $\rho(X)=3$, as the problem is simpler for the case when $\rho(X) \geq 4$.

 Let $X$ be a Fano threefold with $\rho(X)=3$.
-The first step for the classification is to prove that one of (I)--(V) holds (Subsection \ref{ss-pic3-structure}). \begin{enumerate} \item[(I)] $X$ has a conic bundle structure over $\P^2$. \item[(II)] $X$ has a conic bundle structure over $\F_1$. \item[(III)] $X$ is primitive. \item[(IV)] $X$ is of No. 3-18. \item[(V)] $X$ is of No. 3-6, 3-10, or 3-25. \end{enumerate} Since the cases (III)--(V) are classified, it is enough to treat the remaining cases (I) and (II).
+The first step for the classification is to prove that one of (I)--(V) holds (Subsection \ref{ss-pic3-structure}). \begin{enumerate} \item[(I)] $X$ has a conic bundle structure over $\P^2$. \item[(II)] $X$ has a conic bundle structure over $\F_1$. \item[(III)] $X$ is primitive. \item[(IV)] $X$ is of No.\ 3-18. \item[(V)] $X$ is of No.\ 3-6, 3-10, or 3-25. \end{enumerate} Since the cases (III)--(V) are classified, it is enough to treat the remaining cases (I) and (II).

-(I) Assume that $f: X \to S =\P^2$ is a Fano conic bundle with $\rho(X)=3$.
+(I) Assume that $X$ is a Fano threefold and $f: X \to S =\P^2$ is a conic bundle with $\rho(X)=3$.
 Then $X$ is obtained by taking a blowup of $Y$ along a regular subsection of a Fano conic bundle $g : Y \to S=\P^2$ with $\rho(Y)=2$ (Lemma \ref{l-FCB-P^2-1}).
+Here $B_Y$ is called a subsection $B_Y$ of $g$ if $B_Y$ is a smooth curve on $Y$ such that the induced morphism to $S$ is a closed immersion.
 In this case, we obtain the elementary transform $Y'$: